ibm-cloud-docs/ContinuousDelivery/web_ide.md

 Don't store regulated data in files within the {{site.data.keyword.webide}}.
 The procedures for regulated data are currently not in place.
 {: tip}

+The {{site.data.keyword.webide}} is accessible by using a keyboard, but there are currently issues when you are using a screen reader.
+Until fixes are available for the screen reader issues, you can edit code by using your favorite code editor or text editor.
+You can use the Git command line or github.com to access the Git capabilities.
+{: important}

 ## Setting up the IDE
 {: #editorsetup}